meodien99/golang-chess/README.md

 Folder `assets` contains all of files for displaying chess on browser (Thankfully [chessboardjs](http://chessboardjs.com/) for beautiful chess board, and [chessjs](https://github.com/jhlywa/chess.js) for validating piece movement in client-side).

-I'm used [mux](https://github.com/gorilla/mux) for handling AJAX request from Go, make sure that it's installed, if not, run cmd `go get` from your root directory, [see more details](https://golang.org/cmd/go/).
+I'm used [mux](https://github.com/gorilla/mux) for implementing requests router and dispatchers as well as handling AJAX request from Go, make sure that it's installed, if not, run cmd `go get` from your root directory, [see more details](https://golang.org/cmd/go/).

 # Testing
 run `go test` inside root directory to ensure everything works